virto-network/website/docs/whitepaper.md

   Kusama parachain auction for an initial 48-week year parachain slot.
 Upon launch of the Virto parachain, these tokens will be distributed immediately to the crowdloan contributors
-- Community and Parachain Slot: 30% to secure future Kusama parachain slot leases and other community initiatives
+- Community and Parachain Slot: 25% to secure future Kusama parachain slot leases and other community initiatives
-- Project Development and Sustainability: 25% to support projects, ecosystem development, maintenance and other network needs.
+- Project Development and Sustainability: 20% to support projects, ecosystem development, maintenance and other network needs.
-- Founding team: 5% to reward founders and core development team
+- Founding team: 10% to reward founders and core development team
 - Virto Network: 5% to secure and sustain Virto Network
 - Token Sale: 5% to pre-sell to early backers and contributors
+- Seed Fund: 5% to reward early backers and investors

 ![marketplace token distribution](marketplace_token_distribution.png)